wuertele/Drupal-Deployer/README.txt

 - Make sure you have correctly installed and configured the jquery_ui module!
   Read through it's README.txt file for detailed instructions.
 Make sure you get the correct version of the plugin!
-(NOT the most recent version unless you knoww what you're doing!)
+(NOT the most recent version unless you know what you're doing!)

 - Unpack the module files into /sites/all/modules/arrange_fields.